sebinsua/redux-saga-helpers/README.md

 # redux-saga-helpers
 > Error-handling for `redux-saga`

-This library provides a selection of small utilities to help better handle sagas.
+This library provides a selection of small utilities to better handle sagas.

 ## Why?